-Greg Berman is the Chair of our Trustee Board and the Distinguished Fellow of Practice at the Harry Frank Guggenheim Foundation in New York.
+The former Chair of our Trustee Board, Greg Berman is the Co-Editor of Vital City and the Distinguished Fellow of Practice at the Harry Frank Guggenheim Foundation in New York.
 He previously served as Executive Director of the Center for Court Innovation from 2002-2020.
 Part of the founding team responsible for creating the Center, he has accepted numerous awards on behalf of the agency, including the Peter F. Drucker Prize for Nonprofit Innovation.
 He previously served as the lead planner of the Red Hook Community Justice Center in Brooklyn, which has been documented by independent evaluators to reduce crime and promote public trust in justice.
-He is also the author of several books including, most recently, Start Here: A Road Map to Reducing Mass Incarceration (with Julian Adler), which was shortlisted for the Stephan Russo Prize for Social Justice.
+He is also the author of several books including, most recently, Gradual: The Case for Incremental Change in a Radical Age (with Aubrey Fox), which was named one of the books of the year by The Economist.

 - Mark Blake